Apollo Energy Systems

-Apollo Energy Systems is a U.S. multinational alternative energy corporation headquartered in Pompano Beach, Florida, that develops, produces, and markets fuel cell power plants, electric propulsion systems, and alternative energy generation equipment.
+Apollo Energy Systems is an American multinational alternative energy corporation headquartered in Pompano Beach, Florida.
+It develops, produces, and markets fuel cell power plants, electric propulsion systems, and alternative energy generation equipment.
 The company was founded by Robert R. Aronson in 1966 as the Electric Fuel Propulsion Corporation (EFP) in New Orleans, Louisiana.
 It later became known as the Electric Auto Corporation (EAC), and in 2001 changed to Apollo Energy Systems.

 Vehicles

 Since the 1960s, the company's propulsion systems have powered a variety of platforms including the company's own brand of vehicles: Mars I, Mars II, Mars Van, Electric Eel, Voltair, EPF Hornet, Electrosport, X-144, Santa Fe, Thunderbolt, Transformer I, Silver Volt.

 Mars I

 In 1966, the company built and tested the Mars I electric car using a tri-polar lead-cobalt battery.
 The Mars I was based on a Renault Dauphine and was equipped with a 96-volt power source.
 On August 15, 1966, the Shilstone Testing Laboratory conducted a road test from New Orleans to Empire, LA and back.
 The results included a useful cruising range of 120.3 miles and a top speed of 52 mph, with an acceleration from 0 to 40 mph in 10 seconds.
 This demonstrated that the Mars I was suitable for city driving, and led to EPF's sudden move to Detroit, where automobiles were manufactured.
 Only one Mars I was ever produced.
 The name "Mars I" was suggested by the founder's son, who loved the Mars candy bar.